amazeeio/docs/architecture/stack-types/compact.md

 # Compact

-The compact stack is taylored for single-server environments and contains all Services on one server.
+The compact stack is tailored for single-server environments and contains all Services on one server.

 * Nginx
 * Varnish